temporalio/sdk-go/README.md

 ## Go build and run tags

 Prior to SDK version v1.26.0 our protobuf code generator allowed invalid UTF-8 data to be stored as proto strings.
-This isn't actually allowed by the proto3 spec, so if you're building our SDK manually and think you may store arbitrary binary data in our strings you should set `-tags protolegacy` when building against our SDK.
+This isn't actually allowed by the proto3 spec, so if you're using our SDK and think you may store arbitrary binary data in our strings you should set `-tags protolegacy` when building against our SDK.

 Example: